 It is the student's responsibility to register for the correct section, modality and course.
 This is not the instructor's responsibility and consequences or complications will be completely taken on by the student, for any mistakes made in registration.
+No special accommodations will be made for incorrect registration.

-Everything in web-courses and our digital text is recorded and monitored.
+Everything in web-courses is recorded and monitored.